-The Australian Government has made an emergency declaration under the Privacy Act 1988 in response to the bushfires across Australia.
+The Australian Government made an emergency declaration under the Privacy Act 1988 in January 2020 in response to the bushfires across Australia.
 The declaration expired on 20 January 2021.

-While the declaration is in force, if an Australian Government agency or private sector organisation covered by the Privacy Act believes that you have been impacted by the bushfires, they are permitted to handle your personal information for several purposes that may not otherwise be allowed.
+While the declaration was in force, if an Australian Government agency or private sector organisation covered by the Privacy Act believed that you had been impacted by the bushfires, they were permitted to handle your personal information for several purposes that may not otherwise have been allowed.

-These purposes must directly relate to the Commonwealth’s response to the bushfire emergency, and can include:
+These purposes must have directly related to the Commonwealth’s response to the bushfire emergency, such as:

-- identifying individuals who are or may be injured, missing or deceased as a result of the bushfire emergency, or are otherwise involved in the emergency
+- identifying individuals who were or may be injured, missing or deceased as a result of the bushfire emergency, or were otherwise involved in the emergency

 - assisting impacted individuals to obtain services such as medical treatment, health services, financial assistance or other humanitarian services